PySimpleGUI/PySimpleGUI/readme_creator/readme.md

 ## Button Element

-**MAC USERS** - Macs suck when it comes to tkinter and button colors.
-It sucks so badly with colors that the `LookAndFeel` call is disabled.
-You cannot change button colors for Macs.
-You're stuck with the system default color if you are using the tkinter version of PySimpleGUI.
-The Qt version does not have this issue.

 Buttons are the most important element of all!
 They cause the majority of the action to happen.
 After all, it's a button press that will get you out of a window, whether it be Submit or Cancel, one way or another a button is involved in all windows.
 The only exception is to this is when the user closes the window using the "X" in the upper corner which means no button was involved.

 The Types of buttons include: